threatpatrols/documentation/docs/opnsense/plugins/autossh/index.md

-The Autossh plugin for OPNsense is a wrapper around the [autossh system-package](https://www.freebsd.org/cgi/man.cgi?query=autossh) that makes it possible to create persistent and reliable SSH based tunnels from remote-to-local; local-to-remote; or dynamic SOCKS5-based forward - all tunneled within the safety and security of a standard SSH connection.
+The Autossh plugin for OPNsense is a wrapper around the [autossh system-package](https://www.freebsd.org/cgi/man.cgi?query=autossh) that makes it possible to create persistent and reliable SSH based tunnels from remote-to-local; local-to-remote; or dynamic SOCKS5-based forward.
+All tunneled within the safety and security of a standard SSH connection.

 SSH port forwarding (and by extension Autossh) can be used to solve a wide range